Corporate Responsibility

 Our ambition is to implement responsible practices within our supply chain to offer our customers products that respect workers and the environment.
 This long-term task requires continuous issue monitoring, close collaboration with our suppliers and rigorous implementation programs.

-The average conversion rate of our Canadian pork suppliers to gestation crate-free operations is 58%, which represents the majority of our purchases.
-We are closely monitoring this transition with the goal of reaching 100%.
+The average conversion rate of our Canadian pork suppliers to gestation crate-free operations is 78%, representing the majority of our purchases.
+We are closely monitoring this transition with the goal of reaching 100% by 2029, as per our suppliers’ commitment.

 Our Sustainable Fisheries and Aquaculture Policy (PDF) covers fresh, frozen and canned fish and seafood.
 It provides a framework for our sourcing practices and is based on five principles that foster responsible procurement: